gorenje/millieons.org/t/dog_fish_part_7.md

 Fish: Thankfully there are others who have enough politeness and patience to wait until one is finished speaking.

 Fish (cont): Anyway I've been telling him for years not to interrupt.
 Yes, so once again he interrupted me and once again he apologised.

+*.... insert a moment for thought here ....*

 Dog: So that's ok then, I mean if he said sorry.